mkst/ctr/README.md

 ## Modifying Code

-Once you have an :OK: build, copy it into the `expected/` folder so `asm-differ` can use it as a reference.
+Once you have an :ok: build, copy it into the `expected/` folder so `asm-differ` can use it as a reference.

 ```
 cp -r build/ expected/